 To get a picture of how this all works, here is a typical tale: a retiring farmer/land owner wishes his or her land could continue to be farmed, but needs to cash out some or all of the equity in the property.
 PCC Farmland Trust agrees to buy development rights–that is, buy an agricultural conservation easement from the farmer/land owner.
 The easements are then valued by an accredited appraiser, as is the remaining value of the farmland itself, the fields and farm buildings, and an assortment of other rights–such as water rights.
 This becomes the basis for the transaction with the landowner.

 At the end of the day, our number one priority is to see our conserved land in production.
 Really, that is the only way it is truly a win for sustainable and organic farming.
 Sometimes we acquire an easement from a land owner who is already a committed farmer and expecting to continue for as long as they can.
 [Jubilee Farm is an example of this scenario.]
 But that is not always the case.
 To get a better picture of how the Trust helps ensure that land is farmed, let’s return to our hypothetical tale, with a retiring farmer and the Farmland Trust purchasing a conservation easement.
-With the Trust’s easement in place, the land is restricted to organic food production forever–but what about right now?
+With the Trust’s easement in place, the land is restricted to food production forever–but what about right now?

 To get the land back into production, the Trust sometimes works to match a land-seeking farm business owner–a.k.a. a farmer–with a property owner contemplating the sale of an easement to the Trust.
 We ask the retiring farmer if they are interested in the full sale, which includes the land and buildings and trees, roads, and water rights.
-We talk to prospective farmland owners about the growing community of organic farming nearby, and research other criteria.
+We talk to prospective farmland owners about the growing community of sustainable farming nearby, and research other criteria.
 When the matchmaking works, the Trust can buy an easement at the same time that a farmer buys the reduced-priced land.
 (Sometimes referred to as “simultaneous sale” in some of our materials.)
 In this case, it’s a double-win for the community.
 [Dropstone Farms is an example of this type of preservation.]

 In a final scenario, if there is quickly disappearing farmland in an urgent situation, sometimes the only solution is for PCC Farmland Trust to purchase the land and find a tenant to farm the property until such time as the tenant or another farmer can purchase it from the Trust.
 [Our first preserved farm, Delta Farm is an example of this scenario, or more recently, our Reise Farm project.]

 As you can see, it’s all a bit complicated!
-In many ways, PCC Farmland Trust is working not only to save local organic farmland, but also to change priorities.
+In many ways, PCC Farmland Trust is working not only to save sustainable and organic farmland, but also to change priorities.
 As is the case with most things worth doing, there is no magic silver bullet — preserving farmland requires creativity, perseverance, and new ways of thinking inside traditional systems.
 We’re glad you’re here, learning more about how you can be a part of this important work.